korseby/container-tufuse/README.md

 [5] - R. J. Pieper RJ and A. Korpel (1983): Image processing for extended depth of field.
 Applied Optics 22(10): 1449-1453. doi:10.1364/AO.22.001449

 ## Software availability
-The original software is available here: http://www.tawbaware.com/tufuse.htm TuFuse is described as freeware.
+TuFuse was written and released by Max Lyons and is described as freeware.
+The original software is available here: http://www.tawbaware.com/tufuse.htm